cupy/cupy/docs/source/tutorial/gpu.rst

 In this section, you will learn about the following things:

-* Relationship between Chainer and PyCUDA
+* Relationship between Chainer and CuPy
-* Basics of GPUArray
+* Basics of CuPy
 * Single-GPU usage of Chainer
 * Multi-GPU usage of model-parallel computing
 * Multi-GPU usage of data-parallel computing